openbraininstitute/MultiscaleRun/docs/simulation_config.rst

 Connections among simulators
 ============================

-The section **connections** outlines how data are exchanged between the different models.
-Simulations are performed alternating among simulators advancing each one based on their respective time step.
+The section **connections** describes how data is exchanged between different simulators.
+Simulations advance by alternating between simulators, each progressing according to its own time step.
-During this process the user can specify connection among simulators. **connections** is a dictionary of lists of connections.
-The keys specify when that particular list of connections takes place.
-For example: `after_metabolism_advance` means that that connection is called right after the advance call of metabolism.
-When a connection is called, the various entries of the array are performed in sequence.
-The order of the list is important: later connections in these lists may override previous ones.

-The possible keys in **connections** are:

-- **after_metabolism_advance**: Connections executed after metabolism advances (dual-run)
-- **after_steps_advance**: Connections executed after STEPS advances (not currently supported)
-- **before_bloodflow_advance**: Connections executed before bloodflow advances (not currently supported)

-Keys different from the list provided are disregarded and a warning is emitted.
-Currently, only `after_metabolism_advance` is functional for dual-run simulations.
+Users can define connections between simulators using a list of dicts.
+When multiple connections apply, their order matters: the last connection in the list takes priority.

+Each connection specifies a source simulator `src_simulator` and a destination simulator `dest_simulator`.
+By default, data is exchanged whenever the internal times of both simulators coincide.

+This behavior can be customized with the `ndts` parameter, allowing connections to synchronize simulators with differing internal times.
+This is particularly useful in hybrid integration schemes, where data may propagate backward in time to update simulators that have not yet reached the corresponding time step.

 Configuration specification
 ---------------------------

 .. note::
    When working with metabolism connections, you do not need to set indexes explicitly.
 However, you may need to reference them by name.
 The available indexes are defined in ``multiscale_run/metabolism/indexes.py`` as two singleton objects: ``PIdx`` (parameter indexes) and ``UIdx`` (variable indexes).
 For example, ``UIdx.atp_i_n`` corresponds to index 13 for neuronal intracellular ATP.
+In the future multiscale run will give you a rundown of the accepted indexes.

 Each connection must specify: